kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_snapshot_s3.md

 Option 1 takes highest precedence, while option 3 is the lowest.
 More details can be found here: https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials

-You can report the entire bucket content, or filter some of the content using --include and --exclude.
+You can report the entire bucket content, or filter some of the content using `--include` and `--exclude`.
 In all cases, the content is reported as one artifact.
 If you wish to report separate files/dirs within the same bucket as separate artifacts, you need to run the command twice.